Download PDF

 To trim off the A-adapter, use TrimGalore! with the command:

--a CCATCTCATCCCTGCGTGTCTCCGACTCAG \
+trim_galore \ -a CCATCTCATCCCTGCGTGTCTCCGACTCAG \ --stringency 3 \ FILE.fastq

-The \ sign just means that the command continues on the next line.
+line.
 You could type the entire command on a single line.

-The output file has the ending trimmed.fq.
-Use this file as input to TrimGalore! to trim off the P1-adapter:
+input to TrimGalore! to trim off the P1-adapter:

---fastqc FILE_trimmed.fq
+The --fastqc

-The --fastqc option will automatically run FastQC in the default mode.
+mode.
 Compare the FastQC outputs before and after trimming.

 Duplicate reads (identical reads present more than once in the library) can skew genotype estimates and thus should be identified and removed before SNP calling.
 Duplicates can result from primer or PCR bias towards these reads and poor libraries can have levels of duplicates >50%.

-First, use fastx_collapser to combine and count all identical reads.
+to combine and count all identical reads.

 fastx_collapser -Q 33 -v -i INPUTFILE.fq -o OUTPUTFILE.txt